npiper/ghactions-accelerator/README.md

 Before being able to script writing of repository secrets, you need to setup the node environment for the `createSecret.js` script.
 This is later used to encrypt the secret values using a public key from the created Github Repo.

 This script uses the `libsodium` library for encryption.
 Follow the steps below to compile the script:

-### Prerequisites

-Make sure you have the following prerequisites set up on your system:

-- Node.js: Ensure that you have Node.js installed on your machine.
-You can download it from [https://nodejs.org](https://nodejs.org) and follow the installation instructions specific to your operating system.

 ### Steps to Run the Script